desandro/breathing-halftone/README.md

   isChannelLens: true,
   // disables changing size of dots when displaced

+  // ----- behavior ----- //

   friction: 0.06,
   // lower makes dots easier to move, higher makes it harder

-  displacement: {
   hoverDiameter: 0.3,
   // size of hover effect
   // as a fraction of the diagonal of the image

   hoverForce: -0.02,
   // amount of force of hover effect
   // negative values pull dots in, positive push out

   activeDiameter: 0.6,
   // size of click/tap effect
   // as a fraction of the diagonal of the image

   activeForce: 0.01
   // amount of force of hover effect
-    // negative values pull dots in, positive push out }
+  // negative values pull dots in, positive push out
 }
 ```